International Relations

 Overview and Contact Information

-The Department of International Relations (IR) focuses on the myriad and complex interactions of human beings across state boundaries.
+The program in International Relations (IR) focuses on the myriad and complex interactions of human beings across state boundaries.
 It aims to provide students a global perspective on the origins of the current international system, the salient concerns in international relations today, and the emerging challenges humanity will face in the years ahead.
 These goals can best be achieved through an interdisciplinary approach, drawing upon the theoretical insights and empirical knowledge of several disciplines, including economics, geography, history, and political science.
 International relations majors are expected to complete a course of study that includes introductory core courses in each of these fields, a course in research methods, as well as advanced courses in a number of more focused tracks.
 They are expected to attain a level of proficiency in a foreign language that will allow them to do basic research in it.
 They are also encouraged to study abroad during their junior year.
 The department strives to educate informed citizens and thoughtful leaders for our emerging global society.

 The Five College Certificate in International Relations serves as the minor in International Relations.